 - 4.2.
+In considering the performance of External Audit, the Committee should also take into account the effectiveness of working relationships with the following.

+- Audit and Assurance Committee/Chair

+- GCRB Executive

+- Internal Auditor.

-In considering the performance of External Audit, the Committee should also take into account the effectiveness of working relationships with: the Chair and Committee, the Executive, and the Internal Auditor. - 4.3.
-The Auditor should: - undertake statutory duties, and comply with professional engagement and ethical standards; - provide an opinion on audited bodies' financial statements and, where appropriate, the regularity of transactions; - review and report on, as appropriate, other information such as annual governance statements, management commentaries, remuneration reports, grant claims and whole of government returns; - demonstrate compliance with the wider public audit scope by reviewing and providing judgements and conclusions on the audited body's: - effectiveness of performance management arrangements in driving economy, efficiency and effectiveness in the use of public money and assets - o suitability and effectiveness of corporate governance arrangements - o financial position and arrangements for securing financial sustainability
+4.3.
+The Auditor should:

+- undertake statutory duties, and comply with professional engagement and ethical standards; - provide an opinion on audited bodies' financial statements and, where appropriate, the regularity of transactions; - review and report on, as appropriate, other information such as annual governance statements, management commentaries, remuneration reports, grant claims and whole of government returns; - demonstrate compliance with the wider public audit scope by reviewing and providing judgements and conclusions on the audited body's: - effectiveness of performance management arrangements in driving economy, efficiency and effectiveness in the use of public money and assets - suitability and effectiveness of corporate governance arrangements - $\circ$ $\,$ financial position and arrangements for securing financial sustainability $\,$